espressif/esp-idf/docs/en/api-guides/esp-ble-mesh/ble-mesh-faq.rst

 4. Fast Provisioning
 --------------------

-4.1 Why is fast provisioning needed?
+4.1 Why Is Fast Provisioning Needed?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Normally when they are several unprovisioned devices, users can provision them one by one.
-But when it comes to a large number of unprovisioned devices (e.g. 100), provisioning them one by one will take huge amount of time.
+But when it comes to a large number of unprovisioned devices (e.g., 100), provisioning them one by one will take huge amount of time.
 With fast provisioning, users can provision 100 unprovisioned devices in about 50 seconds.

-4.2 Why EspBleMesh App would wait for a long time during fast provisioning?
+4.2 Why EspBleMesh App Would Wait for a Long Time During Fast Provisioning?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     After the App provisioned one Proxy node, it will disconnect from the App during fast provisioning, and reconnect with the App when all the nodes are provisioned.

-4.3 Why is the number of node addresses displayed in the App is more than that of existing node addresses?
+4.3 Why Is the Number of Node Addresses Displayed in the App Is More than That of Existing Node Addresses?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Each time after a fast provisioning process, and before starting a new one, the node addresses in the App should be cleared, otherwise the number of the node address will be incorrect.

-4.4 What is the usage of the **count** value which was input in EspBleMesh App?
+4.4 What Is the Usage of the **count** Value Which Was Input in EspBleMesh App?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     The **count** value is provided to the Proxy node which is provisioned by the App so as to determine when to start Proxy advertising in advance.

-4.5 When will Configuration Client Model of the node running :example:`fast_prov_server <bluetooth/esp_ble_mesh/ble_mesh_fast_provision/fast_prov_server>` example start to work?
+4.5 When will Configuration Client Model of the node running :example:`fast_prov_server <bluetooth/esp_ble_mesh/fast_provisioning/fast_prov_server>` example start to work?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     Configuration Client Model will start to work after the Temporary Provisioner functionality is enabled.

-4.6 Will the Temporary Provisioner functionality be enabled all the time?
+4.6 Will the Temporary Provisioner Functionality Be Enabled All the Time?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

     After the nodes receive messages used to turn on/off lights, all the nodes will disable its Temporary Provisioner functionality and become nodes.